mitali-salvi/INFO6205_105/README.md

  Team Members : Aditi Jalkote, Mitali Salvi, Shubham Sharma <br/>

 ### Problem Description
-Markup : Here we are drawing Football fixture (EPL Fixtures) using Genetic Algorithm.
+Here we are drawing Football fixture (EPL Fixtures) using Genetic Algorithm.
 Genetic Algorithm is a method of solving optimisation problem inspired by natural selection where fittest  individual are selected for mating in order to produce healthy new generation. <br/>
 Operators in Genetic Algorithm <br/>
 * Initial population <br/>
 * Fitness function <br/>